-The following is the not-so short list of ways that employers often mishandle employee terminations, leading to surprise and distress on the part of the employee, the appearance of unfairness and an eventual lawsuit.
-The list is not meant to be all inclusive (we would be here all day) – just instructive.
+The following is the not-so-short list of ways that employers often mishandle employee terminations, leading to surprise and distress on the part of the employee, the appearance of unfairness, and an eventual lawsuit.
+The list is not meant to be all-inclusive (we would be here all day) – just instructive.

 1. Failing to consider statements made in offer letters or provisions in employee contracts;